ssjunnebo/dataflow_transfer/README.md

 - Remote storage is accessible via rsync over SSH
 - CouchDB is accessible and the database exists
 - Metadata files (e.g., RunInfo.xml) are present in run directories for status database updates and sync to metadata archive location
+- The flowcell ID is set to correspond to the ID that is scanned with a barcode scanner during sequencing setup in the lab

 ### Status Files